Beta Site: This is a new site which is still under development. We welcome your feedback, which will help improve it.

 The Research for Patient Benefit Programme is accepting Expression of Interest applications for research proposals that will provide health and health services related learning from recent emergencies and Mass Casualty Incidents.

 Applications are invited for research proposals that are concerned with the day-to-day practice of health service staff, and which have the potential to have an impact on the health or wellbeing of patients and users of the NHS.

 News: NIHR Research for Patient Benefit funds £2.5m of new social care research and announces annual social care funding calls

 News: Largest study to date shows effective drug treatment prevents HIV transmission in male couples

 News: Blood test provides accurate, rapid diagnosis for pre-eclampsia

-Members of the London Regional Advisory Committee for the NIHR Research for Patient Benefit (RfPB) Programme.
+Guidance on completing an application for stage 1 of funding competitions for the NIHR Research for Patient Benefit (RfPB) Programme.